 To help, in this post, I’ll provide a broad introduction to the Chinese alphabet, explaining how it works, where it comes from and why you need to learn it.

-By the end, hopefully, I’ll also convince you that learning to read and write Chinese is not as hard as its reputation suggests.
+By the end, hopefully, I’ll also convince you that learning the Chinese alphabet is not as hard as its reputation suggests.
 And that, in fact, it’s something you should look forward to rather than dread.

 If you’re ready to get started, click here for a 7-day FREE trial.